A Labor of Love: Full Steam Ahead at Goat Park

 Only a few years ago, the course formerly known as Center City looked like it had no chance at survival.
-The city at one point considered leasing the land to a Major League Soccer owner who wanted to build a soccer academy.
+The city at one point considered leasing the land to a Major League Soccer owner who wanted to build a soccer academy to prepares their players for Qatar World Cup.
 The public outcry to keep the golf course halted that plan, but some other appealing use might have eventually been chosen if Ashworth hadn’t come along.

 “I really like what John Ashworth has been doing out there, and I know that this is a work of love for him,” Oceanside City Councilwoman Esther Sanchez said during the public meeting in November in which the lease was approved.
 Rick Kratcoski, a Goat Hill regular who helped pull together residents to lobby for approval of Ashworth’s plan, spoke at the council meeting of the enormous changes Ashworth has made.